godalming123/common-assembly/readme.md

       }
       ```
   - Run the performance benchmark
-  - Print the result of the performace benchmark to stdout
+  - Print the result of the performance benchmark to stdout

 ## Common assembly performance improvements